 Before you buy chocolate, read labels.
 Many contain palm oil, palm kernel oil, Mono- and Diglycerides, and Tocopherols.
 These are all typically made from palm oil.

 Also, be sure you aren’t buying “chocolate flavored” or “chocolately.”
+The product should be called “chocolate” and not “chocolate candy.”
 Look for cocoa butter on labels.

 White chocolate and almond bark most always contain palm oil.